 ANA recognizes the challenges that nurses face to reduce the risks of nurse fatigue and sleepiness associated with shift work and long work hours.
 In 2015, the position statement Addressing Nurse Fatigue to Promote Safety and Health: Joint Responsibilities of Registered Nurses and Employers to Reduce Risks was developed with recommendations for both the nurse and the employer to ensure that both nurses and patients could be safe.
 One of the primary recommendations was that nurses should have adequate sleep, and employers should make provisions for nurses that are too tired to drive home safely.

-The benefits of healthy sleep, according to ANA, include: "heightened alertness, boosted mood, increased energy, better concentration, more stamina, greater motivation, better judgement, and improved learning."
+The benefits of healthy sleep, according to ANA, include: "heightened alertness, boosted mood, increased energy, better concentration, more stamina, greater motivation, better judgment, and improved learning."
 Conversely, those that are sleep deprived are susceptible to "obesity, cardiovascular disease, hypertension, diabetes and mood disorders", according to the National Institutes of Health (NIH, n.d.).

 The Centers for Disease Control and Prevention, in collaboration with the National Sleep Foundation, recommend promoting a routine at bedtime known as sleep hygiene.
 Recommendations include: